SFPC/sfpc.github.io/detroit.md

 ### Where is the session located?

-The session will be hosted at Talking Dolls, an experimental studio on the east side at 17471 Van Dyke St, Detroit, MI 48234.
+The session will be hosted at Talking Dolls, an experimental studio on 7145 E Davison St, Detroit, MI 48234.

 ### Organizers